nerdifant/fotobox/README.md

    ```
    git clone https://github.com/reuterbal/photobooth
    ```
-   and run `photobooth.py`
+   and run `fotobox.py`

-8. Optional but highly recommended, as it improves performance significantly: install some Python bindings for gPhoto2.
+8. Install some Python bindings for gPhoto2.
 For that, either [Piggyphoto](https://github.com/alexdu/piggyphoto) or [gphoto2-cffi](https://github.com/jbaiter/gphoto2-cffi) can be used.
 At the moment, Piggyphoto doesn't allow to disable the sensor while idle, so gphoto2-cffi is preferred.

    8.1 Installing gphoto2-cffi:
    Install [cffi](https://bitbucket.org/cffi/cffi)